Skip to main content

 How Does Insulin Resistance Directly Suppress SHBG Gene Expression?

-HNF-4α functions as a master regulator of in the liver.
+HNF-4α functions as a master regulator of gene expression in the liver.
 It binds to a specific response element in the promoter region of the SHBG gene, acting as a powerful activator of its transcription.
 The amount of active HNF-4α in the liver is therefore a primary determinant of how much SHBG is produced.

 The state of insulin resistance, characterized by compensatory hyperinsulinemia (chronically elevated insulin levels), exerts a direct suppressive effect on this system.
 High levels of insulin are known to inhibit the expression of the HNF4A gene itself.